CraicOverflow89/KastorServer/readme.md

 Lightweight development server written largely in Kotlin.

-**Usage**
+### Usage

-Simply create an instance on a port and serve files from the supplied webroot.
-Create custom route handlers to render content or redirect to another elsewhere.
+Simply create an instance on a port and add custom route handlers to render content or redirect to another elsewhere.

 ```
 fun main(args: Array<String>)